-The Solaris 50 was a benchmark yacht, introduced to the market in 2006.
-The Solaris 50 was developed using the best of the 48, but with evolutionary new design ideas and using modern technology.
-For Solaris the 50 represents a leap forward for the brand, whilst retaining the DNA of Solaris in terms of quality, sea keeping and performance.
+The original Solaris 50 was a pioneering yacht – introduced to the market in 2015 by Solaris Yachts.
+The Solaris 50 was developed using the best of the Solaris 48, but with some evolutionary new design ideas and using modern technology.
+For Solaris, the 50 represented a huge leap forward for the brand, whilst retaining the DNA of Solaris in terms of quality, sea keeping and performance.